SAP/ui5-tooling/rfcs/0005-server-middleware-extensibility.md

 # RFC 0005 Server Middleware Extensibility
 ## Summary
-Add a feature to load custom or third party server middleware from `npm` dependencies.
+Add a feature to load custom server middleware from a projects dependencies or configuration.

 ## Motivation
 Currently the UI5 Server comes with a fixed set of middleware, which can not be extended.
 A developer may want to handle requests differently.
 For example the developer wants to add various headers to a response or parse data of a POST request in a specific way.

-Custom or existing third party middleware can provide the required behavior.
+Custom middleware can provide the required behavior.

 ## Detailed design
 ### Configuration